yahgwai/devcon-workshop/README.md

 # Demystifying L2 transactions

-This workshop follows through sending transactions on Arbitrum and inspecting their lifecycle and how much gas they use.
+This workshop follows through sending transactions on Arbitrum, inspecting their lifecycle and how much gas they use.

 ## Useful links
 * Arbitrum One RPC - https://arb-mainnet.g.alchemy.com/v2/cAVH7BTBvbzIucuwkjbltCH-RxNkFCe1